 Sandro Botticelli.
 La Primavera.
 1482.
 Florence, Uffizi Gallery.

-THREE CANTOS III
+ONLINE COMPANION TO THREE CANTOS III

 Annotations in the List of Works Cited:

 Contributor name.
 The Online Companion to The Cantos of Ezra Pound, IV: n.gloss number.
 The Cantos Project.
 Web.
 Date of access.